Soviet Union during the Iran–Iraq War: Iran reassesses foreign arms dependence

-Soviet opportunities to gain influence, as part of broad strategy
+Soviet opportunities to gain influence as part of broad strategy

 Under Gorbachev, new models of Soviet political thinking emerged, which Francis Fukuyama calls "hard" and "soft".
 The "soft" variant de-emphasizes shared ideology as grounds for assistance, but generally decreased Soviet military aid to the Third World.
 The "hard" variant, proposed by Karen Brutents (ru; first deputy chief of the Central Committee International Department) and Aleksandr Yakovlev (Politburo member and head of the Foreign Policy Commission), wants cooperation with "large, geopolitically important Third World States, regardless of their ideological orientation."
-Fukuyama wrote "The area of heaviest Soviet involvement with capitalist Third World states has been the Middle East/Persian Gulf.
-Moscow has...moved closer to Saudi Arabia and Iran..."
+Fukuyama wrote, "The area of heaviest Soviet involvement with capitalist Third World states has been the Middle East/Persian Gulf.
+Moscow has...moved closer to Saudi Arabia and Iran...."

 As mentioned in the introduction, Mikhail Gorbachev had a new model of Soviet foreign policy when he came to power in 1985.
 Rather than supporting only ideologically compatible state, he saw country-specific bilateral agreements, involving economic cooperation, as a means of offsetting US power in the Persian Gulf.
-Consequently, his “new thinking” also seemed to facilitate a change in Iran’s views towards the Soviet Union.
+Consequently, his "new thinking" also seemed to facilitate a change in Iran's views towards the Soviet Union.
 This thinking may have complemented Iranian awareness of their need to improve their economy.
-In February 1986, therefore, Soviet Deputy Prime Minister Georgi Kornyenko visited Tehran on February 26, 1986, hoping for economic cooperation.
+In February 1986, therefore, Soviet Deputy Prime Minister Georgy Korniyenko visited Tehran on February 26, 1986, hoping for economic cooperation.

 Iran agreed to "expand economic and trade relations, and to conduct joint oil exploration in the Caspian Sea."
 This gave Gorbachev some ability to balance interests between Iraq and Iran.
 Iranian official radio broadcast that he urged "increased political contacts".
-Hashemi Rafsanjani,Speaker of the Iranian Parliament, said Kornyenko's visit, "will have a great effect on our relations with the Soviet Union and the Eastern world...One can be optimistic in fields such as technical, military, economic and possibly political relations.
+Hashemi Rafsanjani, the Speaker of the Iranian Parliament, said Kornyenko's visit "will have a great effect on our relations with the Soviet Union and the Eastern world...One can be optimistic in fields such as technical, military, economic and possibly political relations.
 Soviet policy towards Afghanistan and Iraq, however, remained a problem."
 Iran, shortly after the visit, launched an offensive that regained the Fao Peninsula.
 Follow-up Soviet official visits, in August and December 1986, resulted in the resumption of Iranian natural gas exports, which had been halted in 1980.

-Other opportunities, although primarily realized after the war ended, involved Soviet technology for components and systems beyond the short-term capabilities of Iran to design.
+Other opportunities, although they were realized primarily after the war had ended, involved Soviet technology for components and systems beyond the short-term capabilities of Iran to design.
 Iran had reason to explore Soviet willingness export missile system components that the Iranians could adapt, do final assembly of Soviet aircraft and armored vehicles, and establish licensed Soviet equipment factories in Iran.
 This primarily happened after the war's end in 1988.